Update 3:50 p.m.: New NPR President Jarl Mohn praised as an innovator

 Originally from Doylestown, Penn., Mohn attended Philadelphia’s Temple University, where he studied mathematics and philosophy.
 He lives in Brentwood, Calif., with his wife and two children.

 Correction: An earlier version of this story mistakenly said that Jarl Mohn was the seventh president of NPR, rather than the seventh president in about seven years.
-KPCC regrets the error.
+An earlier version of this story also misstated the amount that Mohn had given SCPR.
+KPCC regrets the errors.